nrizzo/llchain/README.md

 `gengetopt` for development

 ## Visualizations
-Debug mode (`-g file.bmp`) creates an image file showing the anchors (black), an optimal chain (red), and the recursions for case 2 projected forward (colored).
+- debug mode (`-g file.bmp`) creates an image file showing the randomly generated anchors (black), an optimal chain (red), and the recursions for case 2 projected forward (colored).
-The result of `--all-to-all` mode is a distance matrix in phylip format, that on Linux could be visualized as follows with `gnuplot`:
+- the result of `--all-to-all` mode is a distance matrix in phylip format, that on Linux could be visualized as follows with `gnuplot`:
 ```
 ./clc-viz --all-to-all -a MEM -l 10 --query test/queries.fa > test/matrix.phylip
 cat test/matrix.phylip | tail -n +2 | cut -d' ' -f2- | gnuplot -p -e "set view map; set size square; set yrange reverse; splot '-' matrix with image"
 ```

 ## TODOs
-- MEM tests from at-cg/ChainX, filtering invalid MEMs
+- maybe integrate ChainX-opt and ChainX into this project
+- investigate edge case in ChainX-human tests (MEM anchors, l >= 50, read m64004_210224_230828/53675585/ccs) where clc-viz < ChainX-opt (8580 vs 8585)
 - investigate edge case for case 2 (--random-anchors 100 -r 49929335 semi-global mode)